BETER-CO/beter-feed-testing-sandbox/doc/RUNNING_APPS.md

 **For Feed Emulator**:

-* change the value of `Messaging.ConsumerConfig.BootstrapServers` in `src/Hosts/Beter.Feed.TestingSandbox.Emulator/configs/appsettings.json` and rebuild the project;
+* change the value of `Messaging.ConsumerConfig.BootstrapServers` (Kafka broker host and port) in `src/Hosts/Beter.Feed.TestingSandbox.Emulator/configs/appsettings.json` and rebuild the project;
 * alternatively, set the environment variable `Messaging__ConsumerConfig__BootstrapServers`.
 * specify the port of the Feed Emulator by setting the environment variable `ASPNETCORE_URLS="http://+:51858"`